apache/druid/docs/ingestion/supervisor.md

 |`lateMessageRejectionStartDateTime`|ISO 8601 date time|Configures tasks to reject messages with timestamps earlier than this date time.
 For example, if this property is set to `2016-01-01T11:00Z` and the supervisor creates a task at `2016-01-01T12:00Z`, Druid drops messages with timestamps earlier than `2016-01-01T11:00Z`.
 This can prevent concurrency issues if your data stream has late messages and you have multiple pipelines that need to operate on the same segments, such as a realtime and a nightly batch ingestion pipeline.|No||
 |`lateMessageRejectionPeriod`|ISO 8601 period|Configures tasks to reject messages with timestamps earlier than this period before the task was created.
 For example, if this property is set to `PT1H` and the supervisor creates a task at `2016-01-01T12:00Z`, Druid drops messages with timestamps earlier than `2016-01-01T11:00Z`.
 This may help prevent concurrency issues if your data stream has late messages and you have multiple pipelines that need to operate on the same segments, such as a streaming and a nightly batch ingestion pipeline.
 You can specify only one of the late message rejection properties.|No||
 |`earlyMessageRejectionPeriod`|ISO 8601 period|Configures tasks to reject messages with timestamps later than this period after the task reached its task duration.
 For example, if this property is set to `PT1H`, the task duration is set to `PT1H` and the supervisor creates a task at `2016-01-01T12:00Z`, Druid drops messages with timestamps later than `2016-01-01T14:00Z`.
 Tasks sometimes run past their task duration, such as in cases of supervisor failover.
 Setting `earlyMessageRejectionPeriod` too low may cause Druid to drop messages unexpectedly whenever a task runs past its originally configured task duration.|No||

-For configuration properties specific to Apache Kafka, see [Kafka I/O configuration](kafka-ingestion.md#io-configuration).
-For configuration properties specific to Amazon Kinesis, see [Kinesis I/O configuration](kinesis-ingestion.md#io-configuration).

 #### Task autoscaler